2022 Donegal county football team season: Dr McKenna Cup

 The group draw took place on 15 December 2021.
 Donegal won three games from four and advanced as far as the final.

-Nine players made their senior debut in this competition, though only three — Odhran Doherty, Charles McGuinness and Shane O'Donnell — played in each of the four games.
+Nine players made their senior debut in this competition, though only three — Odhrán Doherty, Charles McGuinness and Shane O'Donnell — played in each of the four games.
+McGuinness and O'Donnell made their debuts against Down, while the other seven (Caolan McColgan, Odhrán Doherty, Jamie Grant, Rory O'Donnell, Mark Curran, Aaron Doherty and Ryan McFadden) made their debuts against Antrim.

 Fixtures

-2022 National Football League Division 1
+National Football League Division 1

+The team for the fixture against Kerry was the same as the one given in the matchday programme.

+Injuries were a problem ahead of the Tyrone game; Michael Langan, Jamie Brennan and team captain Michael Murphy were all still injured, while Caolan McGonagle had sustained a hand injury thought to have ruled him out of the rest of the competition, and then there was Tony McClenaghan also now injured as well.

-Ahead of the final round of fixtures (and Donegal's game against Armagh), injuries ruled out Oisín Gallen, Michael Langan, Caolan McGonagle, Niall O'Donnell and Ciarán Thompson.
+Ahead of the final round of fixtures (and Donegal's game against Armagh), injuries ruled out Oisín Gallen, Langan, McGonagle, Niall O'Donnell and Ciarán Thompson.

+League appearances by other new players included:

 Eunan Doherty made a substitute appearance against Mayo.

-Charles McGuinness, Shane O'Donnell and Mark Curran made substitute appearances against Kildare.
+Shane O'Donnell and Mark Curran made substitute appearances against Kildare.

 Shane McDonnell (O'Donnell?) and Rory O'Donnell started against Kerry.

 Shane O'Donnell started against Tyrone.

-Charles McGuinness started against Monaghan and Eunan Doherty made a substitute appearance.
+Eunan Doherty made a substitute appearance against Monaghan.

 Shane O'Donnell made a substitute appearance against Dublin.

 Shane O'Donnell started against Armagh.